Who can participate?

 Why would I benefit from this program?

-You can receive Peer mentoring from UM addictions specialists to help you treat patients with Opioid Use Disorders (OUDs) using Medication Assisted Treatment (MAT).
+You can receive Peer Mentoring from University of Michigan addiction specialists to help you treat patients with Opioid Use Disorders (OUDs) using Medication Assisted Treatment (MAT).

-We have Behavioral Health Consultants who are community-based and can provide direct patient support and referrals as well as phone referrals to clinic staff for patients needing OUD treatment or other community resources and referral information.
+Additionally, we have Behavioral Health Consultants (BHCs) who are community-based and can provide direct patient support and referrals, as well as phone referrals to clinic staff for patients needing OUD treatment or other community resources and information.

 How do I begin to provide MAT?